getyoti/yoti-ruby-sdk/README.md

 The examples can be found in the [examples folder](examples).
 For them to work you will need a working callback URL that your browser can redirect to.
 A good way of doing this is to use [ngrok][] to expose the local development URL.
 The callback URL for both examples will be: `http://your-local-url.domain/profile`.

 The examples also use the `YOTI_APPLICATION_ID` environment variable to display the Yoti Connect button.
-This value can be found in your Yoti account, on the *Integrations* page, under the *Login button* section.
+This value can be found in your Yoti account, on the *Keys* settings page.

 ### Ruby on Rails